-Last year, just after Christmas I got a phone call from the local real estate office.
-Every year, they do a Christmas present drive to help out kids in the area have a better Christmas.
+One year, just after Christmas I got a phone call from the local real estate office.
+They do a Christmas present drive to help out kids in the area have a better Christmas.

 Every year, we buy a couple of kids presents and drop them off at the real estate office.
 They turn around and deliver the gifts to kids who otherwise might not have much under their Christmas tree.